-The increasing use of technology as an instructional strategy in onsite classroom instruction has blurred the distinction between onsite instruction and distance education.
-So-called hybrid or web-enhanced strategies, which combine the use of technologically delivered instruction with face-to-face interaction with faculty and other students in a classroom at the instructional site, are becoming more and more common.
+The use of technology as an instructional strategy in onsite classroom instruction has blurred the distinction between onsite instruction and distance education.
+Hybrid or web-enhanced strategies, which combine the use of technologically delivered instruction with face-to-face interaction with faculty and other students in a classroom at the instructional site, are becoming more common.
 Programs are not required to apply to the COA for approval of hybrid or web-enhanced courses if the course requires regular face-to-face interaction at the program site throughout the term.